Subscribe

 The reason is that it’s very hard to push the number higher.
 It takes an order of magnitude more direct spend, software development, and processes to get to 99.99%, to say nothing of the proverbial “5-9’s” that industrial operations sometimes target.
 Every little rare, strange, unpredictable thing will knock you out of compliance; it’s expensive and difficult to solve all those cases.
 And yet, 99.99% just doesn’t look that different from 99.95% on the pricing page.

 Incumbents, however, often do have to invest in optimizing these expensive dimensions like.
-One reason is that at scale, rare things become common; at scale you have have no choice.
+One reason is that at scale, rare things become common; at scale you have no choice.
 Another reason is that it can win sales in some segments of the market; at WP Engine we have enterprise customers who have internal policies demanding 99.99% uptime, so we win against competitors with lesser guarantees.

 Startups don’t have the rare-at-scale problem, and they can choose their target market such that customers don’t have extreme demands8, and therefore startups can win while incumbents labor.